solid/authorization-panel/proposals/acp/use-cases.md

 HTTP/1.1 204 No Content
 ```

 Notice that the _acp:apply_ predicate was used to apply the policy to the portfolio collection.
 If we wanted to apply the policy to the contents of the collection too, we would have used the _acp:applyMembers_ predicate.
-We have also reused an existing _acp:AccessControl_ in the ACR called _&lt;#access>_.
+We have also reused an existing _acp:AccessChange_ in the ACR called _&lt;#access>_.

 ### 2.2.2 Read-write access to a collection